Categorical proposition

 In logic, a categorical proposition, or categorical statement, is a proposition that asserts or denies that all or some of the members of one category (the subject term) are included in another (the predicate term).
 The study of arguments using categorical statements (i.e., syllogisms) forms an important branch of deductive reasoning that began with the Ancient Greeks.

-The Ancient Greeks such as Aristotle identified four primary distinct types of categorical proposition and gave them standard forms (now often called A, E, I, and O).
+The Ancient Greeks, such as Aristotle, identified four primary distinct types of categorical propositions and gave them standard forms (now often called A, E, I, and O).
 If, abstractly, the subject category is named S and the predicate category is named P, the four standard forms are: